-We are delighted to resume welcoming you in person to our sanctuary each Sunday at 10:30 a.m. for our weekly Sunday service.
+We are delighted to welcome you in person to our sanctuary each Sunday at 10:30 a.m. for our weekly Sunday service.
 There is ample parking in our lot next to our building at 322 15th St. W, Bradenton.

-Services will also be livestreamed each week on Zoom from the sanctuary.
+Services are also livestreamed each week on Zoom from the sanctuary.
 Our virtual doors open at 10:20 a.m.
 If you join the Zoom meeting before 10:20, you will be placed in the Zoom waiting room until that time.

 Our minister leads the service and delivers a homily three Sundays a month, and guest speakers are invited to speak on the Sundays our minister is away.
 Music is provided by our pianist.
 The service usually runs for about 45 minutes.

 If you are not currently receiving our emails with the upcoming Sunday order of service, announcements, and Zoom link, please fill out the form on this page and the Zoom link and other information will be sent to your email address right away, and be sure to let us know if you have any questions.
 We look forward to having you join us in person or on Zoom.

 Error: No videos found.

 Make sure this is a valid channel ID and that the channel has videos available on youtube.com.